In The News

 thriving in today's economy.
 The conference is designed to enable shop owners to share experiences and

 develop life-long relationships with other like-minded shop owners, learn about industry trends from the smartest

 minds in the business and take a well-deserved break in an atmosphere of pure tropical luxury.

 Registration for the event is underway and ATI expects the conference to be sold out well in advance.

-Learn more at ther SuperConference 2014 web site
+Learn more and regsiter online at the SuperConference 2015 web site

 SuperConference 2013 Attendees Dig Deep and Raise 34K+ for selected charity

 Combine several hundred hard working and successful independent auto shop owners, an organizational